Program TypeProject Assistance

 - Application Type

 Awards are available to support the creation of new works.
-Applications can be made by individuals or a collaboration of two or more practitioners who share creative control of a project.
+Applications may be made by individuals or on behalf of a collaboration of two or more artists sharing creative control of a project.

 Who Can Apply